 Interactive School Program – Elementary and Middle School

 Open Hands: Healing Our Broken World

 Open Hands, a PowerPoint presentation with an interactive follow-up exercise, challenges students to make positive choices and rethink their responsibilities as global citizens.
-During the presentation, students learn about a refugee named Babette, who is also a fictional character.
-Babette's social status changes after she wins the lottery.
+During the presentation, students learn about a fictional refugee character named Babette.
+Babette's social status changes, after working years without pay, when she wins the lottery.
 Instead of choosing a new life of luxury, Babette gives away the entire jackpot to her community through the gift of hospitality.

-Babette's example gives students a chance to think about what they would do if they won the lottery or what they can do with their current resources.
-Would they buy the next iPhone or generously help someone in need?
-Following the presentation, students engage in a collaborative art project in response to this question: How can you help fix our broken world?
+Babette's example gives students a chance to consider how they can share their resources with others.
+Following the presentation, students engage in a collaborative art project responding to this question: How can you help fix our broken world?

 Contact Pamela to schedule your Interactive School Program.